shaquille-galimba/sinatra-top-five-app/README.md

 ## License

-This project is an open source and under the temrs of the [MIT License](https://opensource.org/licenses/MIT).
+This project is an open source and under the terms of the [MIT License](https://opensource.org/licenses/MIT).